MetaCP is an automated tool simplifying the design of security protocols through a graphical interface.

 How can I trust the interpretation of the plugins?

 You need to show how the semantics of your plugin captures the aspects you model by interpreting the structure of the PSV.
-It should suffice to be as formal as you would in security papers while interpreting to a formal language from specifications written in a natural language (e.g. English).
+It should suffice to be as formal as you would do in security papers while interpreting to a formal language from specifications written in a natural language (e.g. English).

 Can you import tool models to MetaCP?